 The most common symptoms of diffuse interstitial lung disease are shortness of breath and dry cough.
 As the disease progresses, weight loss, muscle and joint pain, and fatigue may also occur.
 At a more advanced stage, individuals may develop an enlarged heart, enlargement of the fingertips clubbing), and cyanosis (blue coloration in the lips, skin and fingernails as a result of reduced oxygen levels in the blood).
 Individuals might also experience nonrespiratory symptoms, such as muscle pain, joint pain, or thickening or tightness of the skin, particularly in the presence of autoimmune disease.

-How is diffuse interstitial lung disease evaluated?
+How is diffuse interstitial lung disease diagnosed and evaluated?

 To determine the cause of interstitial lung disease, a physician may perform a physical examination and order diagnostic tests, including:

 - Blood tests: These tests may help identify autoimmune diseases, such as scleroderma and rheumatoid arthritis, which can be associated with interstitial lung disease.